Record Your Insights Using Notes

 Delete a Note

 To delete a note, tap the note you want to delete to open it.
-In the Notes tool, tap the More Actions Icon .
+In the Notes tool, tap the More Actions Menu icon .
 Tap Delete Note.

 Delete a note

 Another way to delete a note is to select a word, phrase, or reference where the note is anchored.
 The Insights Panel will appear.
-Tap Notes & Highlights, and then tap the More Actions Icon on the relevant card.
+Tap Notes & Highlights, and then tap the More Actions Menu icon on the relevant card.
 Tap Delete.

 Tap Delete from the more actions menu